strug-hub/VikNGS/source/input.rst

 VikNGS takes 3 different file types as input:

-- a multisample VCF that provides genotype information
+- a multi=sample VCF that provides genotype information
    - genotype information is extracted from **GL** (preferred), **PL**, and **GT** fields
 - a tab-separated sample information text file containing phenotype and covariate information
    - must be created by user ref:`see column details code<sample_info>` for what this file should contain